How to Prevent Identity Theft When You Travel and Help if It Happens

 Also read: How to Replace a Lost or Stolen Passport on a Trip

 A public computer or Wi-Fi network is a little like a sandwich you find laying on the street.
 You don’t know who had it, where it’s been, or how it got there.
-If you need to use a computer when you travel, bring your own, and if you can’t avoid public Wi-Fi, don’t do any online banking.
+If you need to use a computer when you travel, bring your own, and if you can’t avoid public Wi-Fi, avoid logging into sensitive accounts, especially anything involving online banking.

 Also read; Wi-Fi Travel Security Tips